 Table 1.
 The comparison of the general characteristics of giftedness

-Development of original product that has an impact on a particular audience in respect to the interest of the creator.
+Learning of lessons and quickly adapting to the school environment | Development of original product that has an impact on a particular audience in respect to the interest of the creator. |

-Motivation – success in the area of interests.
+Motivation – success in education. | Motivation – success in the area of interests. |

-Easy identification.
+Easy identification. | Difficult identification. |

-It depends on abilities, interest, motivation, stimulus and etc.
+It is stable over time. | It depends on abilities, interest, motivation, stimulus and etc. |

-High IQ.
+High IQ. | Above IQ. |

-Different level of CQ(creative quotient)
+Different level of CQ(creative quotient) | High CQ.(creative quotient) |

-Customers of knowledge.
+Customers of knowledge. | Creators of knowledge. |

-Development by purposeful pedagogy interactions that follows activity of creative personalities in some mathematical area.
+Development along well-known special programs. | Development by purposeful pedagogy interactions that follows activity of creative personalities in some mathematical area. |

-Paradigm: I know what I want and can do it.
+Paradigm: I know how to learn. | Paradigm: I know what I want and can do it. |

 Table 2.
 The comparison of the typological characteristics of giftedness

-The thinking is original but not quick.
+Quickly assimilating ideas of others. | The thinking is original but not quick. |

-Slowly, step by step is building reasoning and the result is harmonious mathematical theory.
+Quickly going into the problem. | Slowly, step by step is building reasoning and the result is harmonious mathematical theory. |

-Not solving easy problems within limited time and solving very hard problems in unlimited time.
+Quickly solving the problems in school, competitions, Olympiads. | Not solving easy problems within limited time and solving very hard problems in unlimited time. |

-Quick change of interests.
+Quick change of interests. | The interests are solid. |

-Having ability for overall evaluation of the problem, to investigate many facts in the mathematical area of interest and to create original problem.
+Interested in nonstandard problems which are solved with great investigation and technique. | Having ability for overall evaluation of the problem, to investigate many facts in the mathematical area of interest and to create original problem. |

-Capacity for work on one interesting problem within a long period of time.
+Limited capacity for work on one problem. | Capacity for work on one interesting problem within a long period of time. |

 Creative-Productive giftedness cannot be found through a simple test, as these students do not always follow the rules that schools play by.